 Duluth, Georgia, a city with a population of approximately 29,331, is a suburb of Atlanta located in Gwinnett County.
 It’s a rapidly developing city that offers pleasant weather all year round, coupled with notable attractions that make it a great tourist destination.
 Some of its interesting points include the Gwinnett Center arena, which includes a performing arts center, an indoor arena and a conventional center.
 Others include the W.P.
-Jones Park (established in the 1850s), and the Southern Railway Museum.
+Jones Park (established in the 1850s) and the Southern Railway Museum.

 The good news is that there’s help for those struggling with drug and alcohol addictions.
 Treatment and recovery programs are available in all parts of the country, so there’s no need to fight this battle alone.
-If you are affected by this problem, this guide will help you understand the various options for alcohol and drug treatment in Duluth so you can reach out and get help.

 Alcohol & Drug Rehab Centers in Duluth, Georgia

 Residential treatment programs (also called inpatient care facilities) require patients suffering from drug or alcohol use disorders to remain within the care facility where they receive their treatment.
-Inpatient drug rehabs in Duluth, GA begin with the detoxification process, followed by monitoring and lessons on healthy cooking skills, positive coping methods and how to incorporate exercise and meditation into their new lifestyle.
+Inpatient drug rehabs begin with the detoxification process, followed by monitoring and lessons on healthy cooking skills, positive coping methods and how to incorporate exercise and meditation into their new lifestyle.

 Partial hospitalization programs follow similar processes as those used in residential treatment programs.
 However, the patients gain more independence in partial hospitalization programs since they are allowed to go home for the night after the day’s treatment and sessions.
-Using a combination of individual sessions and group meetings, these Duluth drug rehab programs address the individual needs of each patient so they can build a support system for a healthier lifestyle and greater success.
+Using a combination of individual sessions and group meetings, these drug rehab programs address the individual needs of each patient so they can build a support system for a healthier lifestyle and greater success.

 Outpatient treatment programs give patients the freedom to maintain regular work, education and family schedules while receiving care.
 Patients may be required to attend therapy sessions at their selected facility for a specified number of hours per week, often spread out over two or three days.
 These programs require the patients to take personal responsibility for dealing with triggers for their disorder, while continuing with weekly treatment appointments.
-With outpatient drug rehabs in Duluth, GA, the patients meet with professional counselors to create an action plan for leading a substance-free life while attending group meetings.
+With outpatient drug rehabs the patients meet with professional counselors to create an action plan for leading a substance-free life while attending group meetings.

 Duluth Drug & Alcohol Detox Centers

 Detoxification is the process through which patients eliminate chemicals from their bodies.
 This is often the first step toward recovery, depending on the patient’s condition and the substances they have been misusing.
 This process can lead to life-threatening side effects and withdrawal symptoms, so it is essential that patients do not attempt to detox on their own.
-At a Duluth alcohol detox center, doctors and nurses will monitor the patient’s body as it adjusts to changes, and watch for dehydration, tremors, depression and anxiety.
-Based on the substances that patient has been misusing, detox can take several days or even longer.
+At an alcohol detox center, doctors and nurses will monitor the patient’s body as it adjusts to changes and watch for dehydration, tremors, depression and anxiety.
+Based on the substances that the patient has been misusing, detox can take several days or even longer.

 Recovery Meetings Near You in Duluth

-- Duluth First United Methodist Church Where:
+Duluth First United Methodist Church

 3208 Duluth Hwy.
-Duluth, GA 30096

-- Johns Creek United Methodist Church Where:
+Johns Creek United Methodist Church

 11180 Medlock Bridge Rd.
-Johns Creek, GA 30097

 Narcotics Anonymous is an invaluable resource for those with drug misuse problems, and especially those struggling with narcotics.
 The program gives members the chance to network with others who understand them, and provides a safe haven away from any negative triggers.
 Similar to AA, NA uses a 12-step program whereby members are encouraged to work toward sobriety with the help of a qualified sponsor.
 You can find NA meetings in Duluth and nearby cities.

-- Pleasant Hill Presbyterian Church Where:
+Pleasant Hill Presbyterian Church

 3700 Pleasant Hill Rd.
-Duluth, GA 30096

-- Amazing Grace Lutheran Church Where:
+Amazing Grace Lutheran Church

 3305 Lawrenceville Hwy.
-Lawrenceville, GA 30044

 SMART Recovery provides individuals that have a dependency on alcohol or drugs with scientific-based training and knowledge to gain control over their lives once again.
 These meetings are overseen by professionals who deliver the support and empathetic care necessary to create a successful journey to a healthier lifestyle.
 The recovering individuals must be willing to quit alcohol and drug misuse.
 SMART Recovery meetings follow a four-point system instead of the 12-step program, and are markedly non-spiritual.

-- Decision Point Wellness Center Where:
+Decision Point Wellness Center

 10700 State Bridge Rd.
-Johns Creek, GA 30022

 Al-Anon or Nar-Anon meetings are useful for the family members and friends of those struggling with dependency on drugs or alcohol.
 With the help of a 12-step program, these meetings offer a supportive foundation for building useful tools and gaining resources to help loved ones overcome substance misuse.
 From the meetings, the family members gain strength and learn how to be a firm support for their loved ones who desire to rid their lives of drugs and alcohol.
 Here are some of the Al-Anon and Nar-Anon meetings near Duluth.

-Christ the King Lutheran Church 5575 Peachtree Pkwy.
-Norcross, GA 30092
+Christ the King Lutheran Church

-Lawrenceville Baptist Church 165 S Clayton St. Lawrenceville, GA 30046
+165 S Clayton St.